JakeJeeperjinks/domquest/README.md

-# domquest
+# Domquest
-This is a dom quest that I made as a capstone project.
-Feel free to try it and see how it works.
-Updates will be coming!
+This is a basic randomized thing that will display a random amout of money based on which button you click.

+For example, if you click on "Small Quest", you will get 10-20 gold.

+More Updates Soon!

+GitHub: Jacob White Gabuaer